eead-csic-compbio/barley-agroclimatic-association/README.md

-There are several R markdown documents describing the selection of agroclimatic variables, diverse association analyses and how maps and SNP plots were produced:
+There are several R markdown documents describing the selection of agroclimatic variables, mapping and diverse protocols for association analyses:

 | filename | summary |
 |:---------|:--------:|